Grow your career with VCC Live Academy by joining our free online contact center courses.

 Operating a contact center business of any size is a complex task.
 Agents often handle hundreds of queries on a daily basis via a number of different channels.
 And supervisors, as well as making sure daily workloads are divided equally, also need to focus on long-term planning, such as clarifying the number of agents needed in order to run the business smoothly.

 As a result, supervisors and managers are required to process a large amount of data.
-Measurement tools help with this activity by making it quick and easy to collect and present relevant data.
+Reporting and monitoring tools help with this activity by making it quick and easy to collect and present relevant data.

 We distinguish 3 types of measurements tools based on the type of data they present.
 In addition, we also distinguish measurement tools based on their scope.
 Global measurement tools represent data for all your projects, while project-specific measurement tools show data specific to a chosen project.